aws/aws-cli/awscli/examples/kms/decrypt.rst

 * Specify the KMS key to decrypt the ciphertext.

     The ``--key-id`` parameter is not required when decrypting with a symmetric KMS key.
-AWS KMS can get the key ID of the KMS key that was used to encrypt the data from the metadata in the ciphertedecrypt.rst:**Examxt blob.
+AWS KMS can get the key ID of the KMS key that was used to encrypt the data from the metadata in the ciphertext.
 But it's always a best practice to specify the KMS key you are using.
 This practice ensures that you use the KMS key that you intend, and prevents you from inadvertently decrypting a ciphertext using a KMS key you do not trust.

 * Request the plaintext output as a text value.